-Flat, oval leaves are arranged alternately or oppositely.
-Leaf bases attach directly to the stems.
+Flat, oval leaves have several highly visible veins and are arranged alternately along the stem, occasionally opposite near the surface.
+Leaf bases attach directly to and wrap around the stem.
 Leaves are up to 7 cm long and 4 cm across, and have curled edges.
 Stems may be whitish or reddish, and branch near the top.

-Young individuals look similar to curly pondweed
+Young individuals look similar to curly pondweed.

-- Named for the redhead ducks that consume it - An important food source for various other waterfowl
+- An important food source for various other waterfowl - Named for the redhead ducks that consume it